stellar-dapps/4m00se-dapp/README.md

 ## Features

-- **Form Builder**: Create custom forms with ease.
+- **Form builder**: Create custom forms with ease.
-- **Form Submission Reader**: Read and manage form submissions.
+- **Form submission reader**: Read and manage form submissions.
-- **Decentralized Storage**: All data is stored as transactions on the Stellar network or written to IPFS.
+- **Decentralized storage**: All data is stored as transactions on the Stellar network or written to IPFS.
-- **Embeddable Widget**: Easily embed forms into other applications.
+- **Embeddable widgets**: Easily embed forms into other applications.
 - **Documentation**: Comprehensive documentation for users and developers.

 ## Technology Stack